INFO-698-InfoSci-Capstone/pose-estimation-dl/README.md

 Welcome to the Pose Estimation Deep Learning Project Repository!

 This repository is organized as a reproducible research compendium for pose estimation using SLEAP and DeepLabCut.
+Our project is documented in 2 distinct ways: there is end user documentation, which can be found in this repository's wiki.
+And technical contributere documentation, where you are now.
 It contains code, data, documentation, and logs to support transparent, collaborative, and reproducible research.
+Whether your goal is to audit and review our work, reproduce it from scratch, or contribute to make improvements upon the work we have done, all of the information you need will be found here.

 ---